 Toby’s life experiences make him sensitive to the needs of all people in our community, and have prepared him for public service

 Toby comes from humble beginnings.
 His father, son of an airplane factory worker, served in the U.S. Air Force during the Korean War and was an inspector for the company that produced rocket engines for the U.S. space program until he was injured in a work accident.
 Toby’s parents separated and eventually divorced.
-After disability compensation ran out and still unable to work, Toby’s father raised his three sons on public assistance such as welfare, food stamps, Medicaid, free school lunch programs, and government surplus food, while struggling through a string of failed attempts to start small businesses he could do despite his disability.
+After disability compensation ran out and still unable to work, Toby’s father raised his three sons on public assistance such as welfare, food stamps, Medicaid, rental housing assistance, free school lunch programs, and government surplus food, while struggling through a string of failed attempts to start small businesses he could do despite his disability.

 Toby was introduced to computers early in high school, and excelled.
 He got his first computer job at the age of 16 through CETA (the federal Comprehensive Employment and Training Act program) working for the Shasta County government in California as a computer operator and programmer.
 He received a full scholarship to attend California Polytechnic State University, San Luis Obispo, where, as a freshman, he won a prestigious computer programming award and worked as a tutor for juniors and seniors in programming courses, but he chose to leave college early to pursue his career.
-He quickly became an expert on the leading edge of computer communications and telephony.
+He quickly became an expert on the leading edge of computer communications, telephony, and device connectivity.
 Now, his more than 35 years experience in a wide range of technologies enables him to devote time to serving his country, state, community, and family -- but he never forgets where he came from, and the help he received from so many people along the way.

 neighborhood of Kirkland.
 His hobbies include singing in church and